Viniski/-RealMadryt.pl-by-Viniski-backend/README.md

 # BACK-END

-Fullstack application inspired by realmadryt.pl.
+[Legacy project] Fullstack application inspired by realmadryt.pl.
 The application front was written using React.js.
 While the back end was written using Node.js, Express.js and the data was stored in the MongoDB database.

 ## :wrench: Descriptions and Technical